gavenrobertson/F1-TV-Viewer---Final-Project/README.md

 http://ergast.com/mrd/

-This API simply returns everysingle driver that has ever raced an F1 car, it returns a list of everyone season raced by that driver, also it returns the name of the races as well as the lap count and live lap data.
+This API simply returns everysingle driver that has ever raced an F1 car, it returns a list of every season raced by that driver, also it returns the name of the races as well as the lap count and live lap data.

 ## Some Functionality of our Application